This program provides students with the necessary skill

-Tuition fees include student manuals and all other course material.
+Tuition fees include student manuals and all other course materials.
 Financial assistance may be available for those who qualify.

 Students must achieve a 75% average to obtain a diploma.